Capitalization of Internet: The Internet versus generic internets

 The Internet standards community historically differentiated between an internet, as a short-form of an internetwork, and the Internet: treating the latter as a proper noun with a capital letter, and the former as a common noun with a lower-case first letter.
 An internet is any set of interconnected networks, whether they use Internet Protocol or otherwise.
 The distinction is evident in Request for Comments documents from the early 1980s, when the transition from the ARPANET, funded by the U.S. Department of Defense, to the Internet, with broad commercial support, was in progress, although it was not applied with complete uniformity.

-Another example from that period is IBM's TCP/IP Tutorial and Technical Overview from 1989 (updated in 1998), which stated that:
+Another example from that period is IBM's TCP/IP Tutorial and Technical Overview from 1989, which stated that:

 The word internet (also internetwork) is simply a contraction of the phrase interconnected network.
 However, when written with a capital "I", the Internet refers to the worldwide set of interconnected networks.
 Hence, the Internet is an internet, but the reverse does not apply.
 The Internet is sometimes called the connected Internet.

-In the Request for Comments documents that define the evolving Internet Protocol standards, the term was introduced as a noun adjunct, apparently a shortening of "internetworking" (Note: The form first occurring in the RFC series is "internetworking protocol", RFC 604.
-The first use of "internet" is in RFC 675, in the form "internet packet".) and is mostly used in this way.
+The oldest mention of a related term in the Request for Comments series, which would come to define many Internet-related standards, is the longer term "internetworking protocol", in RFC 604.
+The first use of "internet" is in RFC 675, in the form "internet packet".

 In its generic sense, internet is a common noun, a synonym for internetwork; therefore, it has a plural form (first appearing in the RFC series RFC 870, RFC 871 and RFC 872) and is not capitalized.

-Within Internet studies

-In their 2009 book Internet Inquiry, academics Annette Markham and Nancy Baym reported that the tendency within the field of Internet studies was to use an uncapitalized internet.
-Markham and Baym state that to capitalize internet arguably provides power and agency to the medium better provided to developers and users.